minvws/nl-covid19-data-dashboard/packages/app/schema/README.md

 - infected over positively_tested
 - intensive_care over intensivecare
 - "kliniek" is simply referred to as "hospital" by lack of better term.

+## Validation internals

+All of the validation code lives in the cli package, in the `src/scripts` directory.
+`validate-json-all.ts` being the main entry point for running all of the available validations.

+This script will retrieve all of its path information from `schema-info.ts`, this file generates a list of paths to each json file in the `packages/app/public/json` folder and serves them in a structure that divides them up between `in`, `nl`, `vr` and `gm`.

+The validator will then be able to associate the right schema with the right JSON file.

+Apart from the normal JSON schema validation, which simply uses AJV to validate the data against the schema, a number of custom validations have been added as well.
+These validations don't necessarily validate the data _shape_ but validate the actual correctness of the data itself.
+Validations that cannot be expressed in JSON schema.
+These validations can be found in `cli/src/schema/custom-validations`, the schema-info struct is used to configure which custom validation needs to be run on which JSON file.

+Explanations for what the custom validations are exactly checking can be found in the source code files themselves.